comblock/net-mc/README.md

 # net-mc

-net-mc is a library for sending and receiving minecraft packets
+net-mc is a WIP library for sending and receiving minecraft packets